Hitesh-Aggarwal/Hitesh-Aggarwal/README.md

 <br />

 ### A brief introduction about me -
-* 🌎I am currently exploring the vast world of Web Development
+* 🌎I am currently exploring Data Structures and Algorithms
-* ✌️Looking forward to learn Data Structures and Algorithms
+* ✌️Looking forward to learn Full Stack Web Development
 * ❤️I can type at around 65 wpm.😁

 <br />